 For the past 20 years, Jack York, the founder of It’s Never 2 Late (iN2L) has worked to develop and incorporate technology into long-term care facilities for residents, including those suffering from dementia and other cognitive disorders.
-Jack says his technology has been installed in more than 2,000 senior living communities worldwide, putting a focus on user-friendliness and intuitiveness that allows residents to connect with family members and explore personalized content regardless of technological familiarity or physical or intellectual limitations.
+York says his technology has been installed in more than 2,000 senior living communities worldwide, putting a focus on user-friendliness and intuitiveness that allows residents to connect with family members and explore personalized content regardless of technological familiarity or physical or intellectual limitations.

 - In an increasingly technological world, the integration of technology in nursing homes should be a major factor for caregivers in deciding where to seek long-term care for their family members, Jack says